SantaIK/agile-final-project/.github/ISSUE_TEMPLATE/user-stories.md

 ---
-name: Stakeholders requirements list
+name: User stories
-about: Tempelate is for creatings stakeholders requirement list
+about: Tempelate is for creatings user stories
 title: ''
 labels: ''
 assignees: ''